 We’ll partner with so many more new small businesses going forward.

 And we believe this is just the beginning.

 I said above that this solution is a relatively simple one.
 But make no mistake, simple doesn’t mean easy.

 It will take partners who believe in what we’re doing, and the importance and urgency of it.

 It will take a heroic effort from our growing team.

-More Pablos, Sallys, Stus, and Valeries who are willing to fight like hell in order to give these small businesses a fighting chance.
+More Pablos, Mels, and Stus who are willing to fight like hell in order to give these small businesses a fighting chance.
 To take control of their own businesses, and in the process, their own destinies.